 Gretna real estate is some of the most expensive in Louisiana, although Gretna house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Gretna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gretna are a mix of both white- and blue-collar jobs.
+Gretna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gretna is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Gretna who work in office and administrative support (15.19%), sales jobs (9.59%), and food service (7.05%).

-In terms of college education, Gretna is nearly on par with the US average for all cities of 21.84%: 18.46% of adults 25 and older in Gretna have a bachelor's degree or advanced degree.
+The education level of Gretna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.46% of adults 25 and older in Gretna have a college degree.

 The per capita income in Gretna in 2010 was $26,306, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $105,224 for a family of four.
 However, Gretna contains both very wealthy and poor people as well.